 Ontario does not allow non-refundable fees related to renting the unit.
 Landlords cannot charge application fees, key money, or mandatory cleaning fees.

-Any funds collected must be strictly for rent, not damages or additional charges.
+Any funds collected must be strictly for rent, not damages or additional charges, and landlords must still provide rent receipts when required.

 Rent Deposits